gradle/gradle/subprojects/docs/src/docs/release/notes.md

   should be enclosed within a `publishing` block.
 - Once the publishing extension is accessed as a property, it is no longer possible to further configure the extension using a `publishing` block.

-Be sure to check out the [Maven Publishing User Guide Chapter] (userguide/publishing_maven.html) and the [MavenPublication DSL reference](dsl/org.gradle.api.publish.maven.MavenPublication.html) for complete description and examples of the new Maven Publishing support.
+Be sure to check out the [Maven Publishing User Guide Chapter](userguide/publishing_maven.html) and the [MavenPublication DSL reference](dsl/org.gradle.api.publish.maven.MavenPublication.html) for complete description and examples of the new Maven Publishing support.

 ### Changes to incubating Ivy publishing support